datanav/docs/gdpr-getting-started.rst

 7. You can customize you portal by uploading your own logo and selecting colors further down the page.

+Purposes and Data types
+^^^^^^^^^^^^^^^^^^^^^^^^

+Purposes and Data types are entities in Sesam GDPR portal that describe personal data in your systems and for what purposes it can be processed given proper legal grounds.

+This information must be correctly filled out for the GDPR portal to work.
+There are two ways of filling out this information.
+You can fill out an Excel template and upload it or fill out dialogs in the GDPR section of the Sesam Management studio.

+For a simple manual workflow, the dialogs are simple and a good choice.
+For more complex and for automated handling of GDPR requests, the Excel template is recommended.
+The excel file can be part of you documentation for internal GDPR control and serve as a master when you do changes.

+You should not mix the two.
+Chose excel templates or dialogs.

-Purposes
+Purposes - dialogs
 ^^^^^^^^
-You need to identify what are your systems, which types of personal data are in those systems and what purposes gives you the right to have the personal data.
+You need to identify your systems, which types of personal data are in those systems and what purposes gives you the right to have the personal data.

-Navigate to the Purposes tab and create populate it with your purposes for having the data in your systems.
+Navigate to the Purposes tab and populate it with your purposes for having the data in your systems.
 The creation webform provides explanations for what each field represents.
+Explanation is shown for the field that is edited.
 Below is an image of the purpose creation template.
 Make sure to fill in all fields marked with a star (*).

 .. image:: images/gdpr-getting-started/purpose-creation.png
     :width: 800px